The story of a Chicago Kids Musician -

 Ann Torralba, aka Little Miss Ann, is an award-winning Chicago kids musician, a former Chicago Public School teacher, an instructor at Chicago’s iconic Old Town School of Folk Music, a mom, a social rights activist, a governor for the Chicago Recording Academy Chapter as well as DEI Ambassador, and a first generation Filipina American.

 Little Miss Ann has made 7 family music albums that span different genres such as indie, folk, rock, punk, country, bluegrass and more.
 Ann sings and plays guitar, ukulele, various flutes, and percussional instruments on her albums.
-Little Miss Ann’s last EP "Welcome Spring" was produced by Grammy winning producer, Dean Jones.
-She has received wonderful accolades for her albums such as NAAPA award and Parent's Choice Award.
+She has received awards including John Lennon Songwriting award, Parents Picks' Awards, NAAPA award and Parent's Choice Award.

 Besides writing, recording and performing reinvented classics and soulful originals that all children can enjoy, Little Miss Ann has also written and collaborated on songs that highlight her Filipina American culture.
 The songs include “Ube”, a song about a Filipino dessert ingredient (a purple yam) and “Stars on the Island”, a song about a Filipina-American daughter going to “where her parents are from” the Phillippines for the first time during the holidays.
 Here, she observes “Parols” which are decorative stars that line the streets of the Phillippines during the holidays.
-She also collaborated on a song with fellow Fil-Am kindie rocker Mista Cookie Jar, CJ Pizarro, on a song about a favorite Filipino dessert called “Halo-Halo”.
-All songs were on rotation on Sirius XM Kids Place Live as well as some of her other originals like "28 Days", "We Go Together Very Well" "Welcome Spring" and more.
-This is a positive step towards more representation for Asian Americans who have been underrepresented in family music for many years.
+She also collaborated on a song with fellow Fil-Am kindie rocker Mista Cookie Jar, CJ Pizarro, on a song about a favorite Filipino dessert called “Halo-Halo” and "Tong, Tong, Tong".
+All songs were on rotation on Sirius XM Kids Place Live as well as some of Ann's other originals that have other positive themes like "28 Days", "We Go Together Very Well" "Welcome Spring" and more.

 While Little Miss Ann enjoys recording and performing as a family musician, Little Miss Ann has also produced several charity concerts, written about all things “Kindie” such as Lollapalooza Kids stage round up of artists and gives workshops about the benefits of music in homes and classrooms at National Early Childhood conventions.
 Little Miss Ann is actively involved with Family Music Forward, a diverse collaboration of family artists who seek to amplify black family artists in Family Music.
 She is also currently a Governor for the Chicago Chapter of the Recording Academy GRAMMYS®